Skip to content

 Set openrouteservice properties in docker-compose.yml

 It is possible to pass openrouteservice configuration properties into a docker container as environment variables.
 The docker-compose.yml contains many available configuration options as comments, with a short description.
-The following example snippet of the modified docker-compose.yml shows a setup where the car profile is disabled and wheelchair is enabled:
+The following example snippet of the modified docker-compose.yml shows a setup where the driving-car profile is disabled and wheelchair is enabled:

 yaml